xelfer/nZEDbgo/README.md

 **Instructions:**

-1. Launch a "Ubuntu Server 14.04 LTS" - ami-41128a7b, the t2.micro tier works fine if you're just starting out, and it's free for a year for new AWS accounts.
+1. Launch a "Ubuntu Server 14.04 LTS" - ami-41128a7b instance, the t2.micro tier works fine if you're just starting out and it's free for a year for new AWS accounts.
 Alternatively, a fresh install of ubuntu on a home machine will probably work, but it's untested.

 2. ssh to said machine